khaors/geocompr/main.md

 zion_srtm_new = bind_cols(zion, zion_srtm_df)
 ```

-Description of categorical rasters requires a different approach, as you cannot calculate the mean between category of "Forest" and "Water".
+Description of categorical rasters requires a different approach, as we cannot calculate the mean between category of "Forest" and "Water".
 However, it is possible to count the number of occurrences of each class.
 To illustrate this, we will use a land cover data `nlcd`(\@ref(fig:polyextr):B).
 Firstly, we need to extract all of the values in our polygon to a new `data.frame`: